 Game Fair, Gosford Estate.

-Band's 3rd trip to New England, USA, including performances at Fort Ticonderoga.
+Band's 3rd and final trip to New England, USA, including performances at Fort Ticonderoga.

 First year of the current North Berwick Pipe Band Contest.
 This is a separate organisation from the Band, but Band members are involved.